aws-samples/serverless-samples/apigw-ai-agents/strands/api-inspector-agent/README.md

 ## Usage

-The agent is designed to be invoked directly as a Lambda function, not through API Gateway.
-It accepts three types of analysis requests:
+The agent is designed to be invoked directly as a Lambda function using request in the event.

 ### 1. API Configuration Analysis